mpaiva/a11y-workshop/a11y-prompts.md

 ## 3. Create Gherkin Stories

 ```
 Create a gherkin story for each step of the journey.
+Each Gherkin Story should be structured as follows:
+- Each page must begin with a Gherkin story to outline the user’s interaction in plain language.
+- Use the Given, When, Then (And) structure considering different assistive technologies and form factors.

 ```

 ## 4. Component Inventory